 The reference value for the trajectory difference is zero by default but can also be obtained from a previous orbit calculation if the current TWISS command has the USEORBIT flag enabled and a previous TWISS command had the KEEPORBIT flag enabled.
 This allows for example to thread the beam into a machine with orbit bumps present.

 The threshold values for triggering the threader correction can be set with the command where xmax, ymax threshold orbit excursions beyond which the threader is applied.
-Defaults: 0.005, 0.005 att attenuation factor for the kicks applied by the threader Default: 1.0

 '''

-THREADER, VECTOR={xmax, ymax, att};
+THREADER, VECTOR=\{xmax, ymax, att\};

 '''